Randy Pedersen: Bowling career

 As a bowler, Pedersen won 13 PBA Tour titles, with 11 of them coming in a ten-season stretch between 1986 and 1995, when he was one of the top players on tour.
 Pedersen captured the prestigious PBA National Championship crown in 1987 for his first and only major title.
 He won three titles in the 1989 season, but was beaten out for PBA Player of the Year honors by Amleto Monacelli, who won four titles that year.

-His last title was earned at age 40 in the 2002 Pepsi Open.
+Pedersen won his last PBA Tour title at age 40 in the 2002 Pepsi Open.
 That title pushed him over the $1 million career earnings mark, making him the 24th career millionaire in PBA history at the time.
+He made it to the final match of the 2003 PBA Tournament of Champions, but lost the title to Patrick Healy Jr.

 Pedersen is also known for having suffered from two of the worst breaks in PBA Tour history.
 Both came in major tournaments, and both times he lost by one pin.
 He lost the 1995 Bayer-Brunswick Touring Players Championship to veteran Ernie Schlegel by a 237–236 score.
-Needing a strike and then six pins in the tenth frame to win, Pedersen left a solid 8 pin standing on what appeared to be a perfect 1-3 pocket shot.
-That match is also remembered for Schlegel's joyful-spirited but largely unprofessional and unsportsmanlike reaction.
-In a thrill-of-victory/agony-of-defeat moment, Schlegel ran around in front of the crowd with his fists raised, as Pedersen fell down onto the approach, covering his face in disappointment.
-Pedersen was also knocked out of the 2005 Dexter Tournament of Champions after he left the 7 pin on his tenth frame fill shot to close out the semifinal against Norm Duke, losing 256–255.
+Needing a strike on the first ball of the tenth frame to have a chance to win, Pedersen left a solid 8-pin standing on what appeared to be a perfect 1-3 pocket shot.
+That match is also remembered for Schlegel's reaction to the shot.
+In a thrill-of-victory/agony-of-defeat moment, Schlegel ran around in front of the crowd with his fists raised yelling, "I don't believe it!
+One for the old people!", while Pedersen fell down onto the approach and covered his face in disappointment.
+Pedersen was also knocked out of the 2005 Dexter Tournament of Champions after he left the 7-pin on his tenth frame fill shot to close out the semifinal against Norm Duke, losing 256–255.

+Among his 34 career top-five finishes, Pedersen made it to the final match 17 times, compiling an impressive 13–4 record in those matches.

 Pedersen was ranked #35 on the PBA's 2008 list of "50 Greatest Players of the last 50 years."
-He was elected to the PBA Hall of Fame in October, 2010, and was inducted with the 2011 class on January 22, 2011.
+He was elected to the PBA Hall of Fame in October 2010, and was inducted with the 2011 class on January 22, 2011.

 Pedersen joined the PBA50 Tour (formerly PBA Senior Tour) in 2013, and on May 16 of that year he won the very first tournament he entered: the PBA50 Dayton Classic.

+In November 2024, Pedersen was elected to the United States Bowling Congress (USBC) Hall of Fame.
+He was officially inducted with the 2025 class in a ceremony at the USBC convention on May 7.